2moe/tmoe/Readme.md

 Run `tmoe` to select locale, then choose tools, and then exit.
 Run `novnc`,then open your browser on your host, and type "http://your_ip_address:36081"

+Note: Exposing it to the public network is extremely risky, so consider using the **nginx reverse proxy** and adding an extra layer of authentication to it.
+If you have any doubts about nginx + novnc, then please report an issue.

 In addition to novnc + browser, you can also use the vnc client.

 ```sh